 April 16, 2021, 10:00 a.m. – 5:00 p.m.
 ET US

 QSIDE thanks all of our attendees who made the inaugural Data4Justice such an invigorating, inspiring experience.
-We will be posting select talks from the conference to the QSIDE YouTube channel throughout the month.
+Select talks can be found below, and on our YouTube account under the Data4justice Conference playlist.

 - Plenary Lecture: Heather McGhee

 - Health Care Equity

 - Environmental Justice